FAQ Intugo

 What is the Proper Way to Accommodate Work Schedules?

-*Work shifts are assessed on a day-to-day basis for payroll purposes.
+Note: Work shifts are assessed daily for payroll purposes.

-Moreover, if an employee’s schedule includes Sunday as a workday, they receive an additional 25% pay on top of their daily salary for each Sunday worked.
+If an employee’s work schedule includes Sunday, they are entitled to a 25% bonus on their regular daily salary for each Sunday worked.

 What are the Proper Time Frames for Lunch and Breaks at Intugo?